feedm3/learning-static-website-hosting-on-aws-s3/README.md

 - `install`: The install block will download the `aws-cli` and add it to the `PATH` variable
 - `script`: In the script block, we will use the `aws-cli` to first sync all files with S3.
 The sync command has also the `--delete` tag to first delete all files on S3 and then upload the new ones.
-Next we will enable the cloudfront feature and then invalidate all files.
+Next we will enable the CloudFront feature and then invalidate all files.

 The `script` block can also be used to build your project if you have a javascript app or something else.